 Whilst The Blue Lagoon does get busy, what you might not be able to see in photos is that it’s huge!
 Plenty of room for those who want to get some Instagram snaps, line up for drinks at the bar and those that just want to lull about in the water.

 Address: Blue Lagoon

 Opening Hours: 8am – 8pm (times vary according to season)

 The Secret Lagoon (you guessed it) is not as well known as The Blue Lagoon, but as more people discover this secluded spot it surely won’t stay a secret much longer.
 I was half tempted to save this treasure of a geothermal spa for myself, but ya know blogging and sharing is caring!
 Before you ask, unfortunately, it is not free to visit The Secret Lagoon, but it is much cheaper!

 Here’s a little on the pros and cons of this geothermal spa to enable you to decide whether it is worth visiting The Secret Lagoon:

 1. The Secret Lagoon is all natural

-Unlike it’s popular rival The Blue Lagoon, The Secret Lagoon is all natural.
+Unlike its popular rival The Blue Lagoon, The Secret Lagoon is all-natural.
 Surrounded by green moss rocks and geothermal hotspots, there is even a small geysir at The Secret Lagoon which erupts every few minutes!
 It’s even possible to walk around the grounds of The Secret Lagoon to really appreciate the natural surroundings.
 If you visit Iceland in September (like I did), you also get to enjoy the autumn glow and golden surroundings around the Secret Lagoon.